Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

 \subsection{Bacterial drivers of Phosphorous Leaching in Soil}

-Fig. \ref{fig:nodes-wagg} shows the posterior probabilities of being influential nodes for the OTUs in the augmented bacterial microbiome dataset \citep{wagg2019fungal}.
+For our analysis of the Wagg data (\citet{wagg2019fungal}) we use a latent variable dimension of $R=5$ as well as $\nu=12$.
+Fig. \ref{fig:nodes-wagg} shows node coefficients for the OTUs in the augmented bacterial microbiome dataset \citep{wagg2019fungal} (posterior probabilities of influence given in Fig. \ref{fig:nodes-wagg-adx} in the Appendix).
 Likely due to the limited number of samples, the model is not able to accurately differentiate the strength of the effect of different OTUs.
-We use 0.65 as the arbitrary cutoff probability to determine whether an OTU is identified as influential by the BNR model.
-With this cutoff, we find five OTUs whose presence is influential on the amount of phosphorous leaching in the soil (Table \ref{tab:genus}).
+There is no cutoff probability we could reasonably use to determine whether an OTU is identified as influential by the BNR model based on on posterior probabilty.
+Luckily, using 95\% credible intervals we're able to identify one microbe whose presence is influential on the amount of phosphorous leaching in the soil (Table \ref{tab:genus}) (using 90\% credible intervals we identify two microbes).
 We include also the reported association in the original study \citep{wagg2019fungal}.